 - Stir constantly, allowing the cheese a chance to melt.

 - Season with the thyme and black pepper.
 Remove from the heat.

 - Once the cheese sauce has finished cooking, pry open the bread pieces using your fingers or two butter knives and drizzle the cheese in.
 Top with the onions.

 - Complete this process until every nook and cranny of the bread has been filled with cheese and onion.

-- Wrap the bread in the prepared aluminum foil, and bake for 15-20 minutes.
+- Wrap the bread in the prepared foil, and bake for 15-20 minutes.

 - Enjoy immediately!